-Sausages wrapped in bacon is the only way to make Pigs in Blankets!
-Served with a Honey Mustard Dipping Sauce, this recipe is truly irresistible!
+Sausages wrapped in bacon is the only way to make Pigs in a Blanket!
+Served with a Honey Mustard Dipping Sauce, this Homemade Pigs in Blankets recipe is truly irresistible!

 First things first…